Tracy-King/Dianping-Spider/README.md

 - re
 - lxml

-You can use *pip install* to install the required components after successfully installed python3.5
+You can use *pip install* to install the required components after successfully installing python3.5

 Email modules is prepared for your need